conlamon/varianceEarth/README.md

 click on this selection and receive a classification.
 The classification is performed by a Convolutional Neural Network (CNN) running on a [Python and Flask based REST API](https://github.com/conlamon/satellite-classification-flask-api).

-This is a proof of concept site, with many known limitations and inaccuracies.
-See Limitations section.

 ![Site](https://github.com/conlamon/varianceEarth/blob/master/media/variancearth.png)